reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 Now that our posts are being kept as a lookup table in `state.entities`, we can change our `reactionAdded` and `postUpdated` reducers to directly look up the right posts by their IDs, instead of having to loop over the old `posts` array.

-When we receive the `fetchPosts.fulfilled` action, we can use the `postsAdapter.upsertMany` function to add all of the incoming posts to the state, by passing in the draft `state` and the array of posts in `action.payload`.
-If there's any items in `action.payload` that already existing in our state, the `upsertMany` function will merge them together based on matching IDs.
+When we receive the `fetchPosts.fulfilled` action, we can use the `postsAdapter.setAll` function to add all of the incoming posts to the state, by passing in the draft `state` and the array of posts in `action.payload`.

 When we receive the `addNewPost.fulfilled` action, we know we need to add that one new post object to our state.
 We can use the adapter functions as reducers directly, so we'll pass `postsAdapter.addOne` as the reducer function to handle that action.